loambuild/loam/crates/loam-subcontract-ft/README.md

-# loam-ft
+# loam-subcontract-ft

 Contains an example of how to create a Subcontract interface.
 This example is for fungible tokens.

-To find an implementation of the fungible token subcontract see, `examples/soroban/ft/src/ft.rs`.
+To find an implementation of the fungible token subcontract see, [examples/soroban/ft/src/ft.rs](../../examples/soroban/ft/src/ft.rs).

-Notice that a Core Subcontract must be implemented to use any other Subcontracts, including this fungible tokens.
-This Core Subcontract, as explained in `path/here`, only requires the admin method to be implemented.
+Notice that a [Core Subcontract](../loam-subcontract-core) must be implemented to use any other Subcontracts, including this fungible token.